usc-isi-i2/dsbox-primitives/readme.md

 ### d3m.primitives.dsbox.RNNTimeSeries

-Performs forecasting on one timeseries using recursive neural network.
+Performs forecasting of one timeseries using recursive neural network.

 ### d3m.primitives.dsbox.AutoArima

-Performs forecasting on one timeseries using AutoArima.
+Performs forecasting of one timeseries using AutoArima.

 ### d3m.primitives.dsbox.GroupUpByTimeSeries

-Performs forecasting on one timeseries using Group Up.
+Performs forecasting of one timeseries using Group Up.

 ### d3m.primitives.dsbox.RandomProjectionTimeSeriesFeaturization

-Generate features of multiple timeseries by random projects of the timeseries onto lower dimendions.
+Generate features of multiple timeseries by random projecting the timeseries matrix into lower dimendions.

 ### d3m.primitives.dsbox.TimeseriesToList